Food imports refer to the movement of products into the EU from countries outside the EU (often referred to as Third Countries).

 Some foods are considered to pose a higher risk to public health, animal health, or the environment in terms of diseases, pests, or contaminants.
 Additional requirements are in place for these foods to control such risks.
 The requirements include:

-- prior notification before arrival of the food into Ireland
+- prior notification before arrival of the food into Ireland (this is done by submitting the appropriate CHED)

 These foods must enter Ireland through a specific entry point called a Border Control Post (BCP).